 The accrual method is the best way to allot PTO for your hourly employees.
 This is because companies with a significant amount of hourly workers tend to have a high employee turnover.

-Budgeting your PTO with an accrual policy may be easier than setting the money aside at your employee’s start date.
+Budgeting your PTO with an accrual policy may be easier than setting aside money at your employee’s start date.
 That way, you won’t lose out on productivity if the employee decides to leave soon after.

 The following is a step-by-step method of PTO for hourly employees:

-- You can decide if you want to give more hours of PTO for every year an employee remains at your company.
+1. You can decide if you want to give more time off hours for every year an employee remains at your company.

-- When your employee requests PTO, they can only use their accrued amount.
-They’ll be paid for their time off at their standard hourly rate.
+3. When your employee requests PTO, they can only use their accrued amount.
+You pay them for their time off at their standard hourly rate.

-- Hourly employees should be held to the same time-off request standard as salaried employees, such as requesting time off in a reasonable amount of time so someone can cover their work during their absence.
+1. You should hold your hourly employees to the same time-off request standard as salaried employees, such as requesting time off in a reasonable amount of time so someone can cover their work during their absence.

-Interns, independent contractors, part-time workers, and temporary employees are typically not eligible for PTO.
+Interns, independent contractors, part-time employees, and temporary workers are typically not eligible for PTO.
+But you can offer it to these individuals if you want to improve employee retention and lower absence rates.

 Salaried employees